ShineSolar/brand/README.md

 - `/partials/_base.scss`
 - `/partials/_whateverelseyouwant.scss`
 - Finally, include the `_index` partial in the style.scss file
-3. When you encounter class names with multiple words, use `-` and not `_`, and leave the whole string lowercase.
+3. When you encounter class names with multiple words, use `-` and not `_` as seperators, and leave the whole string lowercase.
 4. Nest where you can in the SCSS
+5. Whenever you call an SCSS variable, include the native CSS var as well beneath it.

 ## Gotchas/Tips
 * The styles for the buttons exist under: /src/partials/forms/partials/.
 I did this (instead of putting them under base) because usually when you're coding buttons, they're in forms.
 I might change this later, but for right now, that's where they are